microsoft/playwright/docs/src/locators.md

 ### Chaining filters

-When you have elements with various similarities, you can use the [`method: Locator.filter#1`] method to select the right one.
+When you have elements with various similarities, you can use the [`method: Locator.filter`] method to select the right one.
 You can also chain multiple filters to narrow down the selection.

 For example, consider the following DOM structure: